 - Make a record of your personal property for insurance purposes.
 Take photos or a video of the interior and exterior of your home.
 Include personal belongings in your inventory.
 Keep an itemized list of your furniture, clothing and valuables to assist adjusters in case of a claim and support the list with photos or video.

-- If you do not have them, obtain property, health and life.
-Review your existing policies for the amount and extent of coverage to ensure that what you have in place is what is required for you and your family for all possible hazards.
+- If you do not have it, consider purchasing property and flood insurance.
+If you already have property insurance, review your existing policies for the amount and extent of coverage to ensure that what you have in place is what is required for you and your family for all possible hazards.
 Store important documents such as insurance policies, deeds, property records and other important papers in a safe place, such as a safety deposit box away from your home.
 Many people also keep a copy in a watertight box in their home and in their Emergency Kit .
 Many people back up important documents online.
+For more information on property insurance, visit the Office of Consumer Affairs and Business Regulation Home Insurance webpage.

 - Keep trees and shrubbery around your home trimmed.
 Remove diseased or damaged tree limbs that could be blown down, causing damage, during a storm.